Fatih Harbiye

 Fatih Harbiye ("In Between") is a Turkish television series that aired from August 2013 to December 2014.
+The show is based on the 1931 novel with the same title written by Peyami Safa.
+In 1992, it was made into a mini series, starring Aydan Şener, Tolga Savacı.

 Synopsis

-The show is based on the novel with the same title written by Peyami Safa.

 The TV show presents two sides of Istanbul: In Fatih, a poor neighborhood, Neriman Sölmaz has dreams of becoming a famous artist.
-She leaves university in her third year while her childhood friend Şinasi who is in love with her, goes to study music.
+She leaves university in her third year while her childhood friend Şinasi, who is in love with her, goes to study music.

-Harbiye, Beyoğlu, is an upper class, modern European neighborhood where Macit Arcaoğlu lives.
-Macit is the son of an artist İnci and a businessman Kerim.
+Harbiye, Beyoğlu, is an upper class modern European neighborhood where Macit Arcaoğlu lives.
+Macit is the son of artist İnci and businessman Kerim.

 Kerim wants Macit to marry his friend Selim Demirhan's daughter Pelin.

-Selim is the brother of Neriman's mother Nazan, but due to a feud between Neriman's father Faiz and Selim, they don't have contact to each other.
-Selim has two daughters Pelin and Duygu.
+Selim is the brother of Neriman's mother, Nazan, but due to a feud between Neriman's father Faiz and Selim they don't have contact to each other.
+Selim has two daughters, Pelin and Duygu.
 One day Neriman and her best friend Fahriye meet them and are invited to a party at Macit's house.

 Neriman goes to the party, and she meets Macit there.
 Macit falls in love with Neriman at first sight and takes her to a boat to be alone with her.
 Neriman is scared because of what happened to Şinasi's sister Aslı.
 She falls into the water and Macit saves her life.
-After that day they start seeing each other and falling in love with each other.
-Much to the dislike of Pelin who is in love with Macit herself.
+After that day they start seeing each other and falling in love with each other, much to the dislike of Pelin who is in love with Macit herself.